|Associate Professor of Law

 Zachary Gubler joined the ASU law faculty in 2011 after having spent two years at Harvard Law School as a Climenko Fellow.
 Prior to transitioning to the academy, Professor Gubler served as a law clerk for Judge Richard C. Wesley of the U.S. Court of Appeals for the Second Circuit, and worked as a corporate associate at Cravath, Swaine & Moore in New York City.
 He graduated in 2005 from Harvard Law School, where he served as an articles editor of the Harvard Law Review.

 Public Choice Theory and the Private Securities Market, 91 N.C.
-L. Rev. (awarded the “Junior Faculty Scholarship Prize” at the C-Leaf Junior Faculty Workshop at George Washington University Law School, February 2012). (forthcoming 2013)
+L. Rev. 745 (2013) (reprinted in Sec.
+L. Rev. (forthcoming 2014); awarded the "Junior Faculty Scholarship Prize" at the C-Leaf Junior Faculty Workshop at George Washington University Law School, February 2012).

 Regulating in the Shadows: Systemic Moral Hazard and the Problem of the Twenty-First Century Bank Run, 63 Ala.
 L. Rev. 221 (2012).

 Regulating the Financial Innovation Process: Theory and Application, 36 Del.
 J. Corp.
 L. 55 (2011) (reprinted at 53 Corp.
 Prac.
 Commentator 117, No. 3, 2011).

 Recent Case, Tennessee V. Lane, 124 S. Ct.
 1979 , 118 Harv.
 L. Rev 258 (2004).